Spanish Parts of Speech (Part 2)

 pianist

-There are also other descriptors that are not politically correct.
-Even though it looks like maybe it should, the noun doesn't change.
+There are also other descriptors which are invariable.
+Even though it looks like maybe it should, the noun itself doesn’t change.

 masculine: